Mindfulness-based stress reduction (MBSR) is a set of mindfulness meditation techniques designed to strengthen the mind-body connection.

 Rush Excellence in Mindfulness-Based Stress Reduction (MBSR)

-- Affordable online courses: For your safety and convenience, we now offer online sessions at a cost of $225.
-For information about future dates, contact Lisa Selefski at (312) 942-0118 or email@example.com.
+- Affordable online courses: For your safety and convenience, we now offer online sessions at a cost of $400 ($200 for students).
+For information about future dates, contact Rebecca Bunn at firstname.lastname@example.org.

 - Expert instructors: Mindfulness-based stress reduction instructors at Rush have gone through a rigorous training process.
 This ensures you'll learn mindfulness techniques in exactly the way that's been proven to reduce stress in study after study.